Marc's Grab Bag

-Marc's Grab Bag was a Canadian arts talk show television series which aired on CBC Television from 1973 to 1974.
+Marc's Grab Bag is a Canadian arts talk show television series which aired on CBC Television from 1973 to 1974.

 Premise

 Marc Stone hosted this youth-oriented talk show which was set in a coffee house.
 Topics were within the realm of arts with guests such as Karen Booth (animator), Monica Gaylord (pianist), Doug Hemmy (animator), Harris Kirschenbaum (film producer), Jack Schectman (singer-songwriter) and Naomi Tyrell (mime).

 Scheduling

 This half-hour series aired Tuesdays at 5:00 p.m.
 (Eastern) from 11 September to 16 October 1973.
 Broadcasts resumed in the same time slot on 8 January until the final original episode on 26 March 1974.
 Episodes were repeated from June to September 1974.